Tagline: Thrills, Chills and Guitar Drills.

 Shelia: Shmerack!
 Shmerack! [flaps open bra]

-Although ambitious in presentation, Slumber Party Massacre II is an unevenly plotted mess which makes a 77-minute movie seem like three hours, and although there are enough gimmicks to make this a cult hit for many, I just didn’t buy into it.
-Still, others might see things rather differently, and director Brock is nothing if not brave.
+Though ambitious in presentation, Slumber Party Massacre II is an unevenly plotted mess which makes a 77-minute movie seem like three hours, and although there are enough gimmicks to make this a cult hit for many, I just didn’t buy into it.
+Still, others might see things differently, and director Brock is nothing if not brave.